 With Drupal, you can build extremely powerful and well-performing web applications.
-Below are a few tips for you to optimize the performance of your Drupal website.
+Let's dive into how to improve Drupal site performance with these useful performance optimization tips.

 - Memcache: With Memcache installed you can reduce your database load as it can cache your database objects in RAM.
 So your database queries will return faster results as it doesn’t always have to go right till your database.

-- Varnish: This can provide a very high performance to your website if your site is largely static.
+- Varnish: This can provide a very high website performance if your site is largely static.
 It sits in between a user and your web server.
 It stores your page’s data in a cache and whenever a page is requested, it looks into its cache and provides the user with a cached version of your page.

 CDNs are a network of edge servers that are placed worldwide which can basically contain cached versions of your images, videos, JS and CSS files (and sometimes even entire pages).
 Since the travel time to get to this data is less, your page loads much faster and the load on your web server is reduced thus improving scalability.